MingchenXia/mingchenxia.github.io/readme.md

 - [Transcendental b-divisors](Papers/TB.pdf)

-> In this paper, I studied the theory of transcendental b-divisors.
-Updated in December 2025, references updated.
+> Updated in December 2025.

 - [Transcendental b-divisors II](Papers/TB2.pdf)

-> Updated on Mar 7, 2026.
+> Updated in March 2026.

+ I'm working on a third part of this series, where I seek to define a new Monge--Ampère measure compatible with Cao's mixed volume.

 ### K-stability